 - Have you defined “what’s in it for me?” from the target audiences’ point of view?

-- Do your offline and online brand (traditional and digital technologies) line up and reinforce the same message and identity?
+- Do your offline and online brand (traditional and digital technologies) line up and reinforce the same positioning, message and identity?

-Perhaps an hour or two of consultation will diagnose critical areas that are hurting your results.
+Perhaps an hour or two of consultation will diagnose critical areas which are hurting your results.
 Or choose a full physical for your program—a brand audit is a report on the health of your marketing strategies and brand.

 We can offer consultation and review, or a full audit with a written report of recommendations.
 If you don’t have the answers to the list of questions above, use our resources below.
 We can also work with you to define your position in the market, profile your target audiences and choose the best strategies to reach them.